resque/resque-scheduler/README.md

 There are several options to toggle the way scheduler logs its actions.
 They are toggled by environment variables:

-  - `MUTE` will stop logging anything.
+  - `QUIET` will stop logging anything.
 Completely silent.
-  - `VERBOSE` opposite of 'mute'; will log even debug information
+  - `VERBOSE` opposite of 'QUIET'; will log even debug information
   - `LOGFILE` specifies the file to write logs to. (default standard output)
   - `LOGFORMAT` specifies either "text" or "json" output format (default "text")